 As an ambassador for British Ice Skating, Test Organisers are given the authority to arrange Test Sessions for one or more local rinks.
 Applicants need to be highly organised, keep well maintained records and respond to enquiries in a timely manner.

 You will play an important role on event day.
-For every competition that takes place their are opportunities to volunteer as an announcer, time keeper, video camera operator or on the registration desk.
+For every competition that takes place there are opportunities to volunteer as an announcer, time keeper, video camera operator or on the registration desk.